The purpose of this post isn’t going to be about what you think it’s going to be about.

 In a literal way, we could say that what the planet symbolizes is more emphatic in the earth’s atmosphere (and if, like me, you follow that the Zodiac is earth-centric — meaning its origin is in and of the the earth, rather than based on an imaginary circle floating out in in space) then you can imagine how the Mercury function would be stronger.

-Mercurial themes would predominate, just like Saturn themes predominate now because the earth is closer to Saturn now that the planet is retrograde.
-Talk to anyone with strong Saturn transits right now and she’ll confirm the type of incessant, unrelenting pressure that’s associated with Saturn — it’s right in her face.
+Mercurial themes would predominate, just like Saturn themes predominate when the earth is closer to Saturn during its retrograde.
+Talk to anyone with strong Saturn transits during its retrograde and she’ll confirm the type of incessant, unrelenting pressure that’s associated with Saturn — it’s right in her face.

 Where this gets interesting is that a planet that is closer to the earth is also going to be closer to our Moon.